4 Application Mistakes to Avoid - What to Do Instead

 A successful graduate school application requires that you put your best foot forward.

 Here, Director of Online Admissions, Nicole Lindsay, highlights four types of mistakes that she sees on a regular basis, and how to avoid them.

 1. Don’t use personal references

-So with this in mind, we strongly recommend that your references – or recommendations – depending on which program you’re applying for – would be a supervisory or an academic person.
+We strongly recommend that your references (or recommendations, depending on which program you’re applying for) – would be a supervisor or an academic person.
 Ideally, one of each, and someone who has a higher job function than you do.
-A lot of our programs are demanding academically, so it’s ideal to have someone who can speak to both your academic and professional aspects.
+The graduate programs at UNE Online are academically demanding, so it’s ideal to have someone who can speak to both your academic and professional aspects.

 But what if you’ve been out of school for a while?
 Or, what if you’re unemployed?
 In those cases, think about your own network in your community.
 Find a reference that you know and work with who functions in some type of leadership capacity.
 Maybe you volunteer with Meals on Wheels – ask your area coordinator for a reference.
 Maybe you teach in a kids program – ask your program coordinator if they would be a reference.
 Someone in any sort of leadership capacity over you speaks far more strongly and carries more weight as a reference than a peer or a friend.